dr-jam/AI-Games-Design/responses/response1.md

 As discussed in class, a major area of traditional game AI is character performance.
 The behavior of non-player characters is shaped by the game mechanics, setting, unfolding narrative, employed AI technique, and authored behaviors.
+As this topic is core to the course, this response allows for you to gain some personal experience with a powerful and useful game AI technology.

+The instructions are as follows:

 1. [AI for Behavior: Advanced Research for Intelligent Decision Making](https://www.youtube.com/watch?v=ZdN8dDa0ff4)